Attempted abduction in Omaha has neighbors on edge

-For those in the area left feeling uneasy by an alleged attempted kidnapping, Officer Pecha says there are safeguards you can take.
+For those in the area left feeling uneasy by an alleged attempted kidnapping, Officer Pecha says

 "Carry either a whistle, or mace, or a cellphone with them," Officer Pecha says.
 "And, you know, yell and fight to try and draw attention to the situation to best be able to get out of that situation."